 Grants are also made to woodturning clubs to develop youth sections and to train instructors from those clubs to give woodturning classes to scouts.

 Founded in 1978, the Register comprises skilled woodturning artists who have a professional approach and are craftspeople to trust.
 All members will have undergone a rigorous assessment before being accepted on to the roll of the Register.
 Although the RPT is now an organization independent of the Company, it still benefits from considerable support of the Company.
 For example, the members of the RPT are permitted to wear a Company emblem (but not the full Company Arms) on their smock, and the Company has at least one representative on the RPT Management Committee.
 A member of the RPT Management Committee sits on the Howe Committee.

-The RPT also receives practical support from the Company.
-The Clerk of the Turners Company is Honorary Treasurer of the RPT while the Assistant Clerk is the Honorary Secretary.
-In addition, in the spring of each year, the Company sponsors the RPT AGM and Craft Day which members of the Company are also welcome to attend.
+In the spring of each year, the Company sponsors the RPT AGM and Craft Day which members of the Company are also welcome to attend.